justunsix/debezium-tests/strimzi-kafka-connect-eventhubs/README.md

 KafkaConnect Loads Connectors from its internal `plugin.path`.
 Debezium is the most popular connector for CDC capture from various Databases.

-The default KafkaConnect image does not include Debezium connector so we need extend the image. `Dockerfile` in this repo demonstrates the technique.
-Note for Debezium some connector version may have issues with your environment and require changing the version to have it work.
-The following Dockerfile use base image version that the installed Operator supports:
+The default KafkaConnect image does not include Debezium connector so we need extend the image.
+The `Dockerfile` in this repo demonstrates how to extend the image.
+Note for Debezium some connector versions may have issues with your environment and requires changing the version to have it work.
+The following Dockerfile use a base image from the Strimzi operator.
+The Strimzi version of the base image should correspond with the version installed in Openshift as a cluster operator.

 ```Dockerfile
 FROM strimzi/kafka:0.20.0-kafka-2.5.0